TimeDelta/learning-to-learn/README.md

 Importantly, the evolutionary algorithm **combines** this Graph-VAE crossover with more traditional NEAT-style mating within species.
 In practice, this means there are two crossover pathways: (1) standard crossover between similar individuals (preserving fine-tuned structures within a species), and (2) occasional **graph-VAE generated offspring** that mix across species.
 This balance ensures both **exploitation and exploration**: the population can refine known good solutions while still injecting radically new variations.

+### Penalization of Invalid Offspring

+To prevent invalid or non-operative graphs from biasing the surrogate or inflating Pareto scores, every genome passes explicit validity filters before it is evaluated.
+Any sample that fails (decodes to an empty DAG, cannot be rebuilt, or produces an optimizer that leaves model parameters unchanged) is assigned a deterministic penalty vector: each fitness metric is set to ±10^9 depending on its objective direction.
+These penalties propagate into the population’s fitness log.
+Invalid graphs are omitted from normalizations for pareto fronts, etc.

 ## Other Papers that Might be Useful
 - [On the Relationship Between Variational Inference and Auto-Associative Memory](https://arxiv.org/pdf/2210.08013.pdf)
   - "In order to improve the memory capacity, modern Hopfield networks [22, 21, 8] propose several variants of the energy function using polynomial or exponential interactions.
 Extending these models to the continuous case, [30] proposed the Modern Continuous Hopfield Network (MCHN) with update rules implementing self attention, that they relate to the transformer model [36].
 In [26], the authors introduce a general Hopfield network framework where the update rules are built using three components: a similarity function, a separation function, and a projection function."